cchaonie/txt2epub/README.md

 `txt2epub hello.txt ./output HELLO ./cover.jpg Jerry`

-You will see all your html files in `./output/HELLO.epub`.
+You will see your epub file in `./output/HELLO.epub`.